Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 12 mini games created with standard library that scales in complexity.
 Good for beginners looking for examples of games to learn from.
 I have done some 'notes' to explain the more complicated code but if you do not understand something best thing to do is to google it

 A) Dice with Death = Simple dice game with death, you win you live.
 You lose, your soul is his.
-This is a very basic game using USER-DEFINED and IN BUILT functions/methods, also demonstrate 'IMPORT' modules.
+This is a very basic game using USER-DEFINED and IN BUILT functions/methods, also demonstrate 'IMPORT' from 'RANDOM' module.

 B) Hacker= Goal of the game is to hack into Robert's account.
 The more attempts, the more clues it provide.
 Implement the use of INPUT function and WHILE loop.